MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 - Phase 3 HP increased from 5000 to 12000.
 - Phase 1 now has access to the talisman follow ups present in phase 2.
 - Phases 2 and 3 can now chain Pokes like phase 1.
+- Removed the fire trail from forward dashing in phases 2 and 3

 ## Phase 1 Moveset changes
 - Stun state can also chain to Teleport To Back, Crimson Slam and Unsheathe.